AppsDJ/CV/README.md

  </tr>
  <tr>
    <td>
-    Git-ponged with remote coding partners 5 days a week for 12 weeks on training projects and on The Finals (see below)
+    Git-ponged with remote coding partners 5 days a week for 12 weeks on training projects and on The Finals (see above)
    </td>
  </tr>
 </table>